-This is because "I will try to" doesn't portray surety or confidence but helplessness and self-doubt.
-What it conveys to the listener is that you deem yourself to be somebody who can only try to do the task, not someone who will surely do it.
+This is because “I will try to” doesn’t portray surety or confidence but helplessness and self-doubt.
+It conveys to the listener that you deem yourself to be somebody who can only try to do the task, not someone who will surely do it.

-This is another one of the things not to say at work which makes you look under confident and not sure of yourself.
+This is another thing not to say at work, which makes you look underconfident and unsure of yourself.

 By starting your sentences with these words, you do not sound like Socrates; you sound like a person who is too afraid to be sure of anything.
 “I think..” leaves room for you being wrong and conveys to the listener that you’re too scared to be incorrect.